-We have audited the combining financial statements of the State of Alaska Judicial Retirement System (the System) as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the System's basic financial statements as listed in the table of contents.
+We have audited the combining financial statements of the State of Alaska Judicial Retirement System (the System), a component unit of the State of Alaska, as of and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise the System's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying combining financial statements referred to above present fairly, in all material respects, the fiduciary net position of the System as of June 30, 2023, and the changes in its fiduciary net position for the year then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the accompanying combining financial statements referred to above present fairly, in all material respects, the fiduciary net position of the System as of June 30, 2024, and the changes in its fiduciary net position for the year then ended in accordance with U.S. generally accepted accounting principles.